16003Pieu/Pieu/README.md

+The goal of this example is to get acquainted with ADCIRC-Subgrid.
+The runs stitch higher resolution information/ lookup tables from two different TIF files.

 This folder contains 2 raster elevation files and 1 raster landcover file, and was created to run the subgrid preprocessor code over multiple datasets.

+Here is a step-by-step guide to running the example.

 # Step 0: Download data from git-lfs
 You will need to download the data from git-lfs before running the code.